 This is a design for an E-magazine about the history of Beats by Dr. Dre Headphones.
 Delivering the history in a clear and editorial fashion this publication combines the classic magazine layout with the iPad technology.

-This was a design exercise that challenged me to do a redesign for Cinemark Theatres.
+This was a design exercise that challenged me to do a redesign for Cinemark Theaters.
 I started by doing a slight re-design of the original design than did a full re-design.
 Cinemark is a classic movie theatre that caters to generations of viewers.
 Having a logo that could live in the modern era but shed light on the past was the top priority when designing the final version of the Cinemark logo.

 This is a poster for the Folly Jazz Series, Cyrus Chesnut Trio Night.
 His band focuses on taking classical music and giving them a more modern jazz vibe.
 I wanted to focus on the beats and rhythm and try to mimic them in this piece.
 Also, they use a lot of stringed instruments which is why I used a lot of line work in this.